 As of 2013, the top emigration destinations for Cubans were the United States, Spain, Italy, Puerto Rico, and Mexico.

-Starting in December 2014, during the thaw in Cuba–U.S. relations under the Obama administration, an increasing number of U.S. lung cancer patients traveled to Cuba to receive Cimavax vaccine treatment.
+During the thaw in Cuba–U.S. relations starting in December 2014 under the Obama administration, a growing number of U.S. lung cancer patients traveled to Cuba to receive vaccine treatment.

 A 2014 study found that autosomal genetic ancestry in Cuba is 72% European, 20% African, and 8% Indigenous.

-In 2014, remittances to Cuba amounted to US$3,129 million, ranking seventh highest in Latin America.
+In 2014, remittances to Cuba amounted to US$3,129 million, which was the seventh highest in Latin America.

 Pope Francis visited Cuba in September 2015, continuing a tradition of papal visits to the island.